johnnyshankman/itunes-library-xml-to-spotify-migrator/readme.md

 # iTunes Music Library XML to Spotify Migrator
-This tool can take a standard `iTunes Music Library.xml` file (sometimes labeled `iTunes Library.xml`) and automatically migrate each song found inside that library to Spotify, if possible with basic Spotify search tools.
+This tool takes a standard `iTunes Music Library.xml` file (also called `iTunes Library.xml`) and automatically migrates each song found inside that library to Spotify, if possible.

 iTunes library parsing is provided by [itunes-data from shawnbot](https://github.com/shawnbot/itunes-data).

 Automatic Spotify search and playlist additions are done using the [Spotify Web API](https://developer.spotify.com/documentation/web-api).

+If the song is not migrated, its information is stored into the outputted `notFoundTracks.json` file for your re-usage later however you like.

 ## Setup